meilisearch/documentation/guides/advanced_guides/search_parameters.md

 - `<Attribute>` (Optional, string, Defaults to `*`)

   Comma-separated list of attributes whose fields will be present in the returned documents.

+  Defaults to the attributes added to the [displayedAttributes list](/guides/advanced_guides/settings.md#displayed-attributes) which contains by default all attributes found in the documents.

 #### Example